Skip to main content

 Discount for New Riders & Support Crew

-• New riders (or individuals sharing a room with a new rider) will receive 20% off their hotel costs.
+• New riders (or individuals sharing a room with a new rider) will receive $100 off their hotel room.

-• We are looking for 4-5 people to serve on the Support Crew for the event, those individuals will also receive 20% off their hotel costs.
+• We are looking for 3-4 people to serve on the Support Crew for the event.
+These individuals will also get $100 off their room.

-• Riders who raise $1,000 or more of support will get an RFM 2023 cycling jersey.
-Jerseys will also be available for sale.
+• Jerseys will also be available for sale.

 • The person who gets the most individuals to support their ride (at any amount) will win a customized RFM Champion Jersey.